Climbing the fence to your cemetery

 It was not yours, of course, just Russian,

-a patch of thistle slant over the cold sea
+A patch of thistle slant over the cold sea

-coursing like a river whose floe has cracked.
+Coursing like a river whose floe has cracked.

-High up ospreys hung in the stiff gusts where
+High up ospreys hung in the stiff gusts

-fifty souls hovered in a chill limbo.
+Where fifty souls hover in chill limbo.

 You laid wild flowers before their crosses

-before we made love among the thorns and spines,
+And we made love among the thorns and spines,

-desire standing steady in the gush of time.
+Desire standing steady in the gush of time.